 Nice mayor's office, however, denied she had been forced to remove clothing, telling AFP that the woman was showing police the swimsuit she was wearing under her tunic, over a pair of leggings, when the picture was taken.

 The police issued her with a fine and she then left the beach, the officials added.

 |Dozens of French towns and villages, mostly on the Cote d'Azur, have banned burkinis [Jason Reed/Reuters]

 The bans, which follow a string of attacks around France, including a massacre in Nice on Bastille Day last month, have sparked a heated debate about Muslim integration and French secular values.

-While the burkini bans have been presented by the mayors as necessary to defend secularism and public order, police have also fined women for being fully clothed and having their heads covered, out of the water.
+While presented by the mayors as necessary to defend secularism and public order faced with rare sightings of burkinis on French beaches, police have also fined women for being fully clothed and having their heads covered, out of the water.

 On Tuesday, a 34-year-old mother, who gave her name only as Siam, told AFP she was fined on the beach for wearing leggings, a tunic and a headscarf.

 "I had no intention of swimming," the woman, who was accompanied by her children at the time, said.

 A witness to the scene, journalist Mathilde Cusin, said some onlookers had applauded the police and shouted at Siam to "go home".